Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Enemy List
 The enemy names don't really matter.
 They won't be presented to the player in any form.
 Just need names so I can refer to them when making the game

-{{< image_gallery images="./enemy_basic_shapes.webp" >}}
+---

 ## Swarmer
 - Enemy Purpose:
-	- The weakest enemy that is not much of a threat to the player if they are moving around but can become a major hassle if they're left alone to form with other groups that spawn and cause their frenzy stat to skyrocket!
+	- The weakest enemy that is not much of a threat to the player as long as they stay moving.
+But they can't be ignored or else they'll form with other groups that spawn and cause their frenzy stat to skyrocket!
 Can be sprinkled into any wave to control how much the player is "engaged"

 The simplest enemy.
 Loosely flies towards the player at all times.
 Spawns in large groups which will often cause the Catalyst to activate armor and due to the large amount that spawn at once, Swarmers will quickly amalgamate into frenzied swarms that fly faster and at tighter angles towards the player.